 Following the COVID-19 outbreak, the need for healthcare-grade work environments has peaked.
 As specialists in healthcare and office design, we explore the lessons to be learned, borrowed and applied.

-Following the COVID-19 outbreak in late 2019, people have started to pay much closer attention to the health and safety of their offices.
+People have started to pay much closer attention to the health and safety of their offices.
 “Healthcare-grade” work environments have become a high priority for employees, no matter their location, language, or profession.

 As design specialists, the current situation is pushing us to reflect on how we can apply advanced healthcare design principles to the workplace.
 How can we provide the highest level of protection to ensure employees return safely to work?